QubesOS/qubes-doc/developer/services/admin-api.md

 ## General notes

-- there is no provision for `qvm-run`, but there already exists `qubes.VMShell` call
+- there is no provision for `qvm-run`, but there already exists `PedOS.VMShell` call
 - generally actions `*.List` return a list of objects and have "object identifier" as first word in a row.
 Such action can be also called with "object identifier" in argument to get only a single entry (in the same format).